BUCKET ELEVATORS

 APPLICATIONS

-Bucket elevators can handle a variety of materials, and therefore are used in many different industries and applications, though generally, they are not suited for wet, sticky materials, or materials that are stringy or tend to mat or agglomerate.
-They are frequently found in bulk material handling settings such as power plants, fertilizer plants, pulp & paper mills, and steel production facilities.
-Some of the most common materials for which bucket elevators are employed include:
+Bucket elevators are employed in many different industries and applications, from chemicals and agriculture settings, to mining, and everything in-between.
+Generally, they are not suited for wet, sticky materials, or those that are stringy or tend to mat or agglomerate.
+They are frequently found in bulk material handling systems at power plants, fertilizer plants, pulp & paper mills, and steel production facilities.
+Some of the most common applications for which bucket elevators are employed include:

 SELECTING THE RIGHT BUCKET ELEVATOR MANUFACTURER

-Identifying the right bucket elevator manufacturer for a job can be a daunting task.
+Identifying the right bucket elevator supplier for a job can be a daunting task.
 To narrow the potential suppliers, consider the following factors:

-Flexibility: Make sure the bucket elevator manufacturer is prepared to tailor the unit to the specific requirements of the material being handled, as well as any operational goals.
-This will ensure an efficient and reliable handling solution with long-term dependability.
+Flexibility: Make sure the manufacturer is prepared to tailor the unit to the specific requirements of the material being conveyed, as well as any operational goals.
+This will ensure an efficient and reliable solution with long-term dependability.

-Material Experience: Many bucket elevator manufacturers specialize in a specific industry.
-In choosing a manufacturer, ensure they have experience around the unique challenges of the material to be handled.
+Material Expertise: Many manufacturers specialize in a specific industry.
+In choosing a vendor, ensure they have experience around the unique challenges of the material to be handled.

 Quality: Bucket elevators must be manufactured according to high quality standards for a low-maintenance, reliable handling solution.

-Aftermarket Support: Select a manufacturer that has the capabilities to service and maintain their equipment for a maximum return on investment.
+Parts & Service Support: Select a supplier that has the capabilities to service and maintain their equipment for a maximum return on investment.
 This includes provision of spare parts, training, installation assistance, and more.

 For more information, see our article Choosing a Bucket Elevator Manufacturer.